-Substitute winger scores near the end to topple HKCC in an evenly contested championship final
+Substitute winger scores near the end to topple HKCC in evenly contested final

 A try seven minutes from the end by substitute winger Ryan Meacheam gave ONEworks' Valley a narrow 16-15 victory over Leighton Asia HKCC in the Grand Championship final at King's Park last night.